gender-bias/gender-bias/README.md

 ### The problem

-* Gender disparities exist in medicine, science, business, and many other professions
+* Disparities based on gender, race, and ethnicity exist in medicine, science, business, and many other professions
-* Letters of recommendation and evaluations written for women differ in key ways from letters written for men
+* Letters of recommendation and evaluations written differ in key ways depending on gender, race, and ethnicity
-* The differences impact everything from how women are graded in a class to whether they are hired or promoted
+* The differences impact everything from how individuals are graded in a class to whether they are hired or promoted
-* Most writers (men and women) are unaware of gender bias in their writing
+* Most writers are unaware of bias in their writing (it is implicit)

-So, even if someone wants to write a really strong letter for a woman, they will probably include language that reflects [implicit bias][link_implicitbias], which weakens the letter.
+So, even if someone wants to write a really strong letter, they will probably include language that reflects [implicit bias][link_implicitbias], which weakens the letter.

 ### The solution

-Reading for Gender Bias is a web-based text analysis tool that:
+Reading for Bias is a web-based text analysis tool that:

 * Scans evaluations or letters for language associated with bias
 * Summarizes changes that would reduce bias for the writer
-* Increases awareness of gender bias
+* Increases awareness of bias related to gender, race, and ethnicity

 ## Usage